Hospitality, Tourism and Event Management

 Career Paths

-- All students are required to complete professional work experiences hours and an internship to gain experience in the field as well as apply concepts learned in the classroom.
+• All students are required to complete professional work experience hours and an internship to gain experience in the field as well as apply concepts learned in the classroom.
 Upon graduation, our students are highly prepared for managerial roles in the hospitality industry and beyond.

 Internships

-- Internships, any time, any where from Florida to California, Colorado to New Jersey.
+• Internships, any time, any where from New Jersey to California, and beyond.

-- Gain valuable experiences, explore career paths, develop network connections, prepares you for the transition.
+• Students will gain valuable experiences, explore career paths, develop network connections and prepare for the transition from college to career.

-Hospitality, Tourism and Event Management Studies (HTMS) Learning Goals
+Hospitality, Tourism and Event Management Studies (HTMS) Learning Outcomes

 HTMS Students will be able to understand hospitality and tourism management.